HTBox/MobileKidsIdApp/docs/HockeyApp.md

     Android:
     ```
+    gulp build-android-release
-    gulp build-android-release hockeyapp-android-release
+    gulp hockeyapp-android-release
     ```
+    Do not add "default" as this will cause a race condition.

     iOS:
     ```
+    gulp build-ios-release
-    gulp build-ios-release hockeyapp-ios-release
+    gulp hockeyapp-ios-release
     ```
-    **NOTE:** The iOS build requires a Mac. **Appveryor does not have Macs today.** However, you can kick off the build manually this same way as needed.
+    Again, do not add "default" as this will cause a race condition. **NOTE:** The iOS build requires a Mac. **Appveryor does not have Macs today.** However, you can kick off the build manually this same way as needed.